chewtoys/ts-graphql-typeorm-server/README.md

 # ts-graphql-typeorm-server

-A basic typescript GraphQL server boilerplate with authentication
+A basic typescript-GraphQL server boilerplate with authentication

 #### Features